 Easter time brings mixed emotions for parents: the kids are off school and we can enjoy a break from busy morning routines.
-But with school breaks come bored children, and punishable spring time weather.
-One idea that will keep kids of all ages content for an afternoon is by doing some crafty fun with an Easter twist.
+But with school breaks come bored children, and unpredictable spring-time weather.
+One idea that will keep kids of all ages content for an afternoon is by doing some crafts with an Easter twist!
 There are plenty of art and craft ideas around the web for you to choose from, here at Schooldays.ie we’ve picked our favourites:

-With bits and bobs found around the house this is lo-fi and budget craft fun with the kids.
+With bits and bobs found around the house this is low energy and budget craft fun with the kids.
 What you need: Eggs!, PVC kid’s glue, glitter, food colouring, paints, coloured thread, pencils, and permanent marker.

 There are literally hundreds of different ways to decorate an egg using the supplies above.
 You can hard boil the eggs to keep shape or ‘blow out’ the yoke by draining it.
 For a simple activity that small kids can do like dyed eggs, dip eggs in food colouring and when dry, draw designs with coloured pencils.

 For glittery eggs, wash the egg in glue and dip it in glitter, or hundreds and thousands, and leave to dry.
 For amazing colour, try threaded eggs using coloured or embroidery thread: Dip or spray egg in glue, then cut a length of thread of different colours.
 Then, close to bottom of the egg, begin wrapping twine around it with different thread until you reach the top.
 Then glue.

 You can place the above decorated eggs in a painted egg carton or special Easter themed basket.